What is a 301 redirect?

-When you change a page URL on your site, you run the risk of causing damage to your site's SEO (Search Engine Optimisation).
+When you change a page's URL on your online shop, you run the risk of causing damage to your site's SEO.
 If the URL being changed is already indexed by Google, changing the URL will result in a 404 (Not Found) error next time Google visits the page.
 Even though the page still exists, Google doesn't know where it is and will consider it to have been removed.
-The page's place in the index (and any link authority it had) will be gone.
+The page's ranking in the search listings (and any link authority it had) will be gone.

 Link authority can be defined as the quantity and quality of incoming links to a page from external sites, along with the relevance of those links to the page content.
 Needless to say, it takes a long time to build link authority and a simple URL change to wipe it out entirely!
-Along with the SEO impact, there is also the loss of traffic from human visitors finding the old link and being served with a 404 error page.
+Along with the SEO impact, there is also the loss of traffic from potential customers clicking on the old link and being served with a 404 error page.

-If you've only just created the page, there is no need to worry about adding a 301 redirect.
+If you've only just created the page, there is no need to worry about adding a 301 redirect because Google won't yet be aware of it.
 You only need to do this if the page has already been indexed by search engines, or if the link has been published in some way and is already in use.

 We trust that all of our clients will find this feature very helpful in keeping their site's pages indexed and ranking well, whatever their URLs may be!

 As we have seen first hand, creating 301 redirects the wrong way can have catastrophic effects on your search engine rankings.
 Don't panic though, follow our guide to make sure you do them the correct way.